OASES: Outcome-Aligned Search-Evaluation Co-Training for Agentic Search: Introduction

-We evaluate PRAISE on multi-hop QA benchmarks.
-Experimental results show that our method consistently outperforms strong search-based RL baselines.
-Further analysis shows that the method is robust to key hyperparameters and that joint optimization with a shared model performs substantially better than alternatives based on frozen evaluators.
+We evaluate OASES on multi-hop QA benchmarks, showing that it consistently improves agentic search performance over strong RL baselines.
+Further analyses demonstrate that outcome-aligned process rewards provide more effective credit assignment, and that search--evaluation co-training outperforms alternatives based on frozen evaluators or search-only optimization.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a prefix-based rollout reuse framework, transforming each expensive multi-turn search trajectory into multiple learnable prefix samples and improves rollout utilization. \item We introduce a process reward construction method based on adjacent prefix gains to convert sparse terminal signals into fine-grained, step-aligned rewards. \item We develop a joint optimization framework in which a single shared model performs both search decision making and prefix evaluation. \item We demonstrate the effectiveness of PRAISE on multi-hop QA benchmarks, showing consistent improvements over strong baselines. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose \textbf{OASES}, an outcome-aligned search--evaluation supervision framework that converts outcome improvements across search states into dense process rewards. \item We introduce search--evaluation co-training, where a single policy learns both to search and to evaluate whether its accumulated information supports the final answer. \item We conduct experiments on multi-hop QA benchmarks, showing that OASES improves agentic search over strong RL baselines and mitigates reward sparsity through more effective credit assignment. \end{itemize}